Workforce Development Capital Grant Program

 Eligibility & Evaluation

-Eligible applicants must be a full or part-time faculty at a Massachusetts-based research institution proposing an exploratory project to begin developing translatable solutions for women’s health and furthering our understanding of gender biology.
+An eligible applicant must be a full or part-time employee at a Massachusetts-based research institution proposing an exploratory project as a Principal Investigator to begin developing translatable solutions for women’s health and furthering our understanding of gender biology.

 Please see full list of eligibility requirements and evaluation process.